handsontable/handsontable/docs/next/guides/getting-started/grid-size.md

 ## Manual resizing

-The Handsontable instance exposes `refreshDimensions()` method which helps you to resize grid elements properly.
+The Handsontable instance exposes the `refreshDimensions()` method, which helps you to resize grid elements properly.

 ```js
 const hot = new Handsontable(...);